Edge Mode flag variable configuration

 cdnVariationSettings

-can significantly enhance the performance of edge-based experiments.
+can enhance the performance of edge-based experiments.
 Caching content at the edge reduces the need for repeated origin fetches, resulting in faster delivery and improved user experience. - Flexibility and scalability – The

 cdnVariationSettings